crizronell/nodepg/README.md

 # nodepg
-Repo for integrating node.js and posgreSQL
+Repo for integrating node.js and postgreSQL